what-is-a-police-caution

 When are police cautions given?

-Cautions are often used for the more minor crimes, particularly where you are a first-time offender but it’s up to the police to decide whether to offer one or refer the case to the Crown Prosecution Service (CPS).
-To be eligible for a caution though, certain criteria must be met.
+Police cautions are often used for the more minor crimes, particularly where you are a first-time offender, but it’s up to the police to decide whether to offer one or refer the case to the Crown Prosecution Service (CPS).
+To be eligible for a caution, though, certain criteria must be met.
 Most significant is that the police can only give you a caution if you admit that you’re guilty.

 For more serious crimes, the police are more likely to pursue a formal charge.